nmack41/Tswift_Analysis/README.md

 Data has been organized by Jake Thompson and you can find his GitHub Repo regarding Taylor Swift here: https://github.com/wjakethompson/taylor
+You can find Jake Thompson's Code of Conduct, Liscense, and Readmes in the 'Terms' folder.

 Jake utilized R for analysis, however I wish to uitlize Python.
-I